nofeaturesonlybugs/go-musings/globals/02-When-To-Use-Globals.md

 ## State, Dependencies, and Immutability
 Previously when discussing why not to use globals our attention was drawn to *state* and *dependencies* -- which are the two things most novice or beginner programmers assign to globals.  *State* and *dependencies* are frequently not `immutable` -- rather they are typically `mutable`.

 When either *state* or *dependencies* are stored globally you run the risk of distinct objects sharing state and behaving erroneously.
-Object `A` might update a value in global state that causes object `B` to start creating errors; or if a global dependency is altered, replaced, or swapped by one area of your code another area may still be tied to the old dependency.
+Object `A` might update a value in global state that causes object `B` to start creating errors; or if a global dependency is altered, replaced, or swapped by one area of your code another area may still be tied to the old dependency and create bugs that are hard to track and isolate.

-When programmers say, *"Don't use globals!"* what they're really saying is *"Don't use globals for state and dependencies."*  However it's the `mutable` nature of *state* and *dependencies* that makes them ill-suited as global values.
+When programmers say, *"Don't use globals!"* what they're really saying is *"Don't use globals for state or dependencies."*  However it's the `mutable` nature of *state* and *dependencies* that makes them ill-suited as global values.

 Therefore when programmers say, *"Don't use globals!"* what they're really, really saying is *"Don't use globals for `mutable` data."*